CASE STUDY

 Implementing technology that bypasses the proper security channels—called shadow IT—is common in businesses.
 A recent Forbes article cites Gartner reporting that 30 to 40% of tech spending in large enterprises goes to shadow IT, while the Everest Group found shadow IT spending even higher—at 50%.¹

 The problem with this spontaneous approach to onboarding tech is that it exposes your organization to costly and time-consuming security and compliance concerns that could damage your reputation and your bottom line.
+Essentially, it removes security from the procurement process.

 “Sure, you’ll have the breeze of flipping the credit card and getting a tool, but six to nine months from now, it’s not going to do what you want,” says Robert Haldeman, CEO/CSO at CYBER1GRC.
 “You paid for something you can’t afford to fix, and now it’s problematically compounded.”

-Build Security into the Procurement Lifecycle
+Incorporating IT Security into the Procurement Process

 An immature organization may have a history of getting to the contract phase and buying products or services before anyone in IT has reviewed the architectural and design specifications.
 On the other hand, a mature company recognizes the importance of designing security into the procurement process to ensure visibility and accountability throughout the entire lifecycle.